-Of course, you can always assume the Finnish custom that knives, especially the puukko knife, is considered a great honour.
-With the idea being that the presenter is giving the recipient a tool which is essential for both woodworking and preparing food and as a weapon.
+Of course, you can always assume the Finnish custom that knives, especially the puukko knife, is considered a great honor.
+The idea is that the presenter is giving the recipient a tool that is essential for both woodworking and preparing food and as a weapon.
 The knife is always presented with the handle first to signify trust, friendly intention and as a sign of respect.

 Why People Include a Coin When They Gift a Knife

 This superstition actually dates back to the Vikings, who believe that gifting a knife to someone implies that the receiver isn’t able to buy himself a good enough knife to kill the giver so he has to be given the knife for free.
 Thus, to avoid the intended insult, Vikings would “sell” a knife to a friend extremely cheap – the cost of one copper coin.

 That’s why, long before rationality and science started replacing superstition, a tradition began in which those who gift a knife also attach a coin to the blade or include it with the gift.
 Even a penny will do.
 The receiver of the knife then gives the penny to the gift-giver, thus “paying” them for the knife and keeping the relationship intact.

 Still, if you know the recipient has a superstitious streak – or you just want an opportunity to tell the “coin with a knife” story – then go ahead and include one.